 - many are simply not in a position to make substantial lifetime gifts because it will leave them with insufficient capital to live on.
-As a consequence there is likely to be significant value retained in estates on death. - although the average price of a house in the UK is currently below £325,000, many individuals do have a property which exceeds the average price and this means that the house alone will use up the bulk of the nil rate band and any excess remaining assets, such as investments and cash reserves, may be charged to IHT at 40%.
-The government has announced the introduction of an additional nil rate band which may help with this issue.
+As a consequence there is likely to be significant value retained in estates on death. - despite the introduction of the residential property nil rate band, which will over time give some measure of relief, many individuals have a home which will use up the bulk of the nil rate band and any excess remaining assets, such as investments and cash reserves, may be charged to IHT at 40%.